alpha-dragon-org/dragon-module1-tokeninfo/README.md

    **Example Output:** `Locked`

 12. **DEX Screener Paid**
-    Indicates if fees have been paid to DEX Screener to officially host the project's socials and materials.
+    Indicates if fees have been paid to DEX Screener to officially host the project's social links and materials.
+Currently, this is not available by web-scrape.
     **Example Output:** `Dex`

 13. **Photon Link**
     A link to the token's chart on Photon.
+Currently, this is not available by web-scrape.
     **Example Output:** `Link`

 14. **Pump.fun Link**